sider/sider-docs/docs/enterprise/healthcheck.md

 ## Health checking catpost

 `catpost_web` container provides `/health_check` endpoint for health checks.
 It always returns a `200` response, so that you can test if the component is up and receiving HTTP requests.

-## Health checking setaria

-`setaria_web` container provides `/health_check` endpoint for health checks.
-It always returns a `200` response, so that you can test if the component is up and receiving HTTP requests.